brshipley/megaSDM/README.md

 raster	(3.3.13)

-rgbif	(3.2.0)
+rgbif	(3.3.0)

-rgdal	(1.5.16)
+rgdal	(1.5.18)

-rgeos	(0.5.3)
+rgeos	(0.5.5)

 sampSurf	(0.7.5)

+sp (1.4.2)

 ## Installation Instructions
-Refer to the provided setup guide (https://github.com/brshipley/megaSDM/blob/master/megaSDM_Setup.pdf) for detailed instructions on the setup and configuration of this program.
+Refer to the provided worked example (https://github.com/brshipley/megaSDM/blob/master/EXAMPLE/WorkedExample.R) for detailed instructions on the setup and configuration of this program.
 ## Usage Example
-We have provided an example (https://github.com/brshipley/megaSDM/blob/master/EXAMPLE.zip) using occurrence data from GBIF for 6 North American mammal species.
+We have provided an example (https://github.com/brshipley/megaSDM/blob/master/EXAMPLE) using occurrence data from GBIF for 6 North American mammal species.
 Environmental data are from the WorldClim database (Hijmans et al. 2005; https://www.worldclim.org/), and data on dispersal rate (in km/year) were collected by HS.
 Note that the specific file paths described in the configuration file within the .zip folder may need to be modified once downloaded.
 A streamlined setup guide for running the example is provided inside the ".zip" file (Example_Setup.docx).

-## Stand-Alone Functions
-In addition to the main workflow, this repository includes several stand-alone functions that reproduce some aspects of the primary scripts without the need for the configuration file or prior file management.
-A README file describing each function may be found at (https://github.com/brshipley/megaSDM/blob/master/Stand-Alone/README.md), along with the scripts of the functions.